 “The Norm Karsh Profile” (11 minutes, 2012) was a miracle film, in that any reasonable person wouldn’t have finished it.
 During the editing of the film, computers broke down, editing programs also stopped working, computers were purchased and returned, new programs were installed/tried/uninstalled, new edits were built from the ground up, there were many technical issues, more.
 In the end the film is a little bit of madness that opened the floodgates to my working bluer (more risqué) material into future films.
 Has its faults but it was only the first of two "Western New York Artist Profiles", the second profile being a much smoother product.
 "The Norm Karsh Profile" played at Rochester’s Little Theater on Wednesday, July 25th, 2012 and Saturday, July 28th, 2012 as part of their "Filmmakers Quarterly" series.

 The second Western New York Artist profile: "The Fudge Club Profile" (38 minutes, 2013).
-This film, my longest to date, and with much higher production values than the next longest ("Cypress Springs") debuted on June 8th, 2013 at Rochester's South Presbyterian Church.
-This film may be considered my first real film -- the first not to have any distracting technical errors.
-I edited a 29-minute version of the film as well for festival submissions.
+This film, my longest to date at the time, and with much higher production values than the next longest ("Cypress Springs") debuted on June 8th, 2013 at Rochester's South Presbyterian Church.
+This film may be considered my first polished film -- the first scripted film not to have any distracting (to me) technical errors.
+I also edited a 29-minute version of the film for possible festival submission.

 I have also worked on some nonfiction projects/experiments over the years I’ve been working on the films described above.
 These can be found on Youtube.
 They include music videos for the band Fudge Club.